artri/paperspace/docs/source/contents.md

 This installation assumes a system running Ubuntu 20.04 LTS.
 For other systems please adapt accordingly.

 ##### prerequisites
-You need following applications installed on your the host.
+You need following applications installed on the host.
 * git
 * maven
 * openjdk-11